castellanos70/PrimeFactorAttack/README.md

    students to call it a prime.
 Well, 1 is neither a composite number nor a prime.
 It gets really old having 4th grade students I have demoed this to tell me that my students need to come and go to study with this or that grade school teacher would could teach these things really well.
+A prime number is a natural number ***greater than 1**** that has no positive divisors other than 1 and itself!

 7) Theme shift: Many of the explosions are both nice looking and mathematical.
 I think it would be nice to add "famous mathematicians" theme that ties all the levels together.